 What if I can’t plant my plants right away?

-Please try and plant your plants as soon as possible.
+Would you please try and plant your plants as soon as possible?
 Generally, if you cannot plant them right away, store them in a cool place and leave the plastic on the roots.
 Water the roots at least once a week and then cover them back up with the plastic they come packaged in.
 Do not expose them to freezing temperature or extreme heat.

-Below we have some additional information about how to care for various types of plants if you cannot plant them right away after receiving them from us.
+Below we have some additional information about how to care for various plants if you cannot plant them right away after receiving them from us.

 How Do You Dig and Ship Plants?

-We dig every plant fresh, and then ship them by dipping roots in terra sorb (which is a moisture rich gel), and we surround them with moisture protectant plastic.
+We dig every plant fresh and then ship them by dipping roots in terra sorb (a moisture-rich gel), and we surround them with moisture protectant plastic.
 We then put all plants in corrugated boxes.
-All plants packaged are in accordance with the American Nurseryman Association Standards, and they should survive at least ten days in transit.
+All plants packaged are by the American Nurseryman Association Standards, and they should survive at least ten days in transit.